 If you are a PR consultant, it is essential to ask the client’s permission to refer to any of their words that you have used for a testimonial or case study.
 Apart from ethical and courtesy implications, unauthorized reference may forever destroy the client’s goodwill towards you.
 Some clients are sensitive about the use of their own names.
 They will allow reference to their project in general terms, but won’t authorize the use of their personal name, title or organization.
 Try to talk them out of this if possible; a good word from an anonymous customer is almost worthless.

 You can maximize the value of testimonials at the completion of a successful project – ask the client if they would approve the writing of a case study about the project.
-This may also suit the client because they may like a case study to use for their own promotional activity.
+This may also suit the client because they may like a case study to use for their own promotional activity or to impress decision-makers in their organization.
 You can draft a case study for their approval and suggest that they insert some of their own words of testimony about your good efforts.